 I’ve looked before at the key ideas when planning a conference and how research is key.
-There is a huge list of things to consider especially when it comes to pricing and what delegates will expect included.
-We’ve also toyed with the idea of corporate days out for those of us working from home.
-I still love the idea of a water park of kayaking.
+There is a huge list of things to consider especially when it comes to pricing and what delegates will expect to be included.
 Many of us have great ideas for events that can easily run alongside our business and what we do daily, but venues play a massive role in the success or failure of an event.

 - How many people you’d like to attend?
 Is this a small event or a large conference gathering?

 - This followed by a rough idea of the ticket price.
 How much do you anticipate the tickets being?
 What do similar events sell for?
 How much profit would you ideally like to make (I know it’s not very English but you need to be paid for all your hard work!)?

 - You will need to consider a break-even point, roughly how many tickets you need to sell in order to cover the costs of the event.
 Think logically too if you plan for 50 tickets and only sell 25 but your break-even point is 30 this isn’t going to be viable.